Memorable Manitobans: Matthew Archibald Parker (1871-1953)

 Parker served as Official Analyst to the Government of Manitoba and was a Fellow of the Chemical Society of London, and a member of the American Chemical Society, Society of Chemical Industry, British Association for the Advancement of Science, and American Association for the Advancement of Science.
 He helped found the Canadian Institute of Chemistry.
 He received an honorary doctorate from the University of Manitoba in 1924.
 He retired in 1937.

-He died at Winnipeg in 1953.
+He died at his Winnipeg home, 365 Waverley Street, on 29 November 1953 and was buried in the Garry Memorial Park.
 His papers are at the University of Manitoba Archives & Special Collections.
 He is commemorated by the Parker Building at the Fort Garry campus of the University of Manitoba.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.